 - total reduction in water consumed of 17% between 2006 and 2016

-We have been awarded, and retained since 2009, the prestigious ISO14001 accreditation for environmental management, been commended at the VIBE Scotland awards (Vision in Business for the Environment) and had customer recognition for our environmental work.
+We have been awarded, and retained since 2009, the prestigious ISO14001 accreditation for environmental management, won the top place for sustainable practice and living at the 2017 VIBES Scotland awards (Vision in Business for the Environment of Scotland) and had customer recognition for our environmental work and policy.

 At the 2017 Scotland Food & Drink Excellence Awards we were delighted and honoured to win the Environmental Sustainability Award.